 To regain trust, they should commit to sharing clear, quantitative results from their product testing, making sure that their readers know exactly how a product performs.
 Otherwise, we ask them to change their “testing” claims to “researched”.

-They cover everything from laptops and gaming gear to electric bikes and smart home devices, making them a go-to for curious tech fans.
+They cover everything from laptops and gaming gear to electric bikes and smart home devices, making them a go-to for tech enthusiasts.

-The problem is, despite their influence, a lot of Wired’s reviews don’t dig as deep as today’s readers expect.
-With a 32.36% Trust Rating across 29 categories, their recommendations don’t exactly inspire confidence.
+The problem is, despite their influence, a lot of WIRED’s reviews don’t dig as deep as today’s readers expect.
+With a 32.36% Trust Rating across 26 categories we investigated, their recommendations don’t exactly inspire confidence.

 Their reviews often skip key testing data or even real-world images of the products they claim to test, leaving us wondering just how thoroughly these products were reviewed.